walshbr/introduction-to-text-analysis/data_cleaning/problems_with_data.md

 2. Each Author has a line of its own.
 3. Get the Author's name.

 This data would cause all sorts of problems with the third step.
-How does the computer get the names?
+To begin, how does the computer get the names?
 There are two options here:

 * Look at the line for a comma.
 Before the comma, you will find the first name.
 After, the last name.
 * Look at the line for a space.
 Before the space, you will find the first name.
 After, the last name.